-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. treat (by spinal manipulations or other manipulative therapies) conditions related to the muscles, skeleton and nerves of the body The deductible does not apply.
-Coverage is limited to 20 visits per calendar year.
-For other therapies, see Rehabilitative and Habilitative Therapies.
-Diabetes Management and Supplies 1.
-Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association), and patient management home visits when medically necessary 50% coinsurance 2.
-Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs 3 .
-Insulin pumps and their related supplies received from a durable medical equipment provider See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies Е. Д Diagnostic Imaging 1 .
-Outpatient MRI, CT and PET CT scans in an office or hospital 50% coinsurance 2. .
-Professional services for an outpatient MRI, CT or PET CT scan in an office or 50% coinsurance

-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. hospital Outpatient x-rays and other imaging services in an office or hospital 50% coinsurance Durable Medical Equipment , Prosthetics and Miscellaneous Medical Supplies Durable medical equipment and certain related supplies 50% coinsurance Repair, replacement or revision of durable medical equipment made necessary by normal wear and use 50% coinsurance 3.
+Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount. muscle stimulations or other conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body D. Diabetes Management and Supplies (for Type I and Type II) Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) Nothing Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs Insulin pumps and their related supplies received from a durable medical equipment provider See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies E. Diagnostic Imaging Outpatient MRI, CT and PET CT scans in an office or hospital Nothing Professional services for an outpatient MRI, CT or PET CT scan in an office or hospital Nothing Outpatient x-rays and other imaging services in an office or hospital Nothing services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+F. Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies Durable medical equipment and certain related supplies Nothing Repair, replacement or revision of durable medical equipment made necessary by normal wear and use Nothing 3.
 Prosthetics: a.
-Initial purchase of external prosthetic devices that replace a limb or an external body part, limited to: 50% coinsurance i.
+Initial purchase of external prosthetic devices that replace a limb or an external body part, limited to: Nothing i.
 Artificial arms, legs, feet, and hands; ii.
 Artificial eyes, ears and noses; iii.
-Breast prostheses Repair, replacement or revision of artificial arms, legs, feet, hands, eyes, ears, noses and breast prostheses made necessary by normal wear and use 50% coinsurance

-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-Ear level or bone conduction hearing devices intended to improve the sense of hearing for a member 18 years of age and younger with a hearing impairment, including all parts, replacement parts, parts for repair, tubing and ear molds 50% coinsurance The ear level or bone conduction hearing devices must be purchased from a licensed audiologist with the medical clearance from an otolaryngologist.
-Costs related to dispensing these devices include evaluation, fitting, programming, probe microphone measurements, repairs, adjustments, servicing and maintenance, ear molds and ear mold impressions and auditory rehabilitation and training.
-It also includes replacement of a hearing aid and associated services within 3 months of the dispensing date if the hearing aid gain and output fail to meet the prescribed targets or the hearing aid is unable to be repaired or adjusted.
-Coverage for all of the services is limited to a maximum of \$3,000 every 48 months.
-Injectable pharmaceutical treatments for hemophilia and bleeding disorders 50% coinsurance Dietary medical treatment of phenylketonuria (PKU) 50% coinsurance 7.
-Amino acid-based elemental oral
+Breast prostheses b.
+Scalp hair prosthesis due to alopecia areata Nothing Coverage is limited to one prosthesis per calendar year. c.
+Repair, replacement or revision of artificial arms, legs, feet, hands, eyes, ears, noses and breast prostheses made necessary by Nothing services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount. , normal wear and use Hearing aids for members 18 years of age and younger for hearing loss that is not correctable by other covered procedures Nothing Coverage is limited to one hearing aid per ear every three years.
+Please note: Cochlear implants are covered as a surgical service under Office Visits or Hospital .
+Injectable pharmaceutical treatments for hemophilia and bleeding disorders Nothing Dietary medical treatment of phenylketonuria (PKU) Nothing Amino acid-based elemental oral formulas for the following diagnoses: a. cystic fibrosis Nothing amino acid, organic acid, and fatty acid metabolic and malabsorption disorders Nothing c.
+IgE mediated allergies to food proteins Nothing Coverage is limited to members five years of age and younger. d. food protein-induced enterocolitis syndrome Nothing Coverage is limited to members five years of age and younger.

+Please note: Services from non-network providers are not covered, except emergency services and

+Please note: Services from non-network providers are not covered, except emergency services and